preetsanjam/Web_Development/CSS/notes.md

 - CSS Selectors have a concept of **structural pseudo-classes** to allow the selection of elements based on extra information that is available in the document tree which cannot be represented by any other simple selectors or combinators.
 - The :nth-child() accepts expressions between those parantheses and is used to select elements depending on a simple given algebric expression.
 It has the ability to select even/odd elements, "every third", etc.
 - The **n-th of type selector** enables selection of the n-th element in a set of same elements.
 - Inline styles are the most important.
 They trump embedded and external styles.
+- On an HTML page, there can be many paragraphs but there will be fewer elements with a given class.
+When a selector targets elements with a class, it is given more importance.
+Styles given through the class selector will be applied. **A class selector is more specific than a type selector.
+This concept is called specificity.**